 In addition to an MS program in Mathematics, the School of Math offers three interdisciplinary MS programs: Computational Sciences and Engineering (CSE); Quantitative and Computational Finance (QCF); and Statistics.

 Information for applying to the graduate programs in the School of Math, including deadlines, admission requirements, fellowships, and frequently asked questions.

 Useful resources and information for current PhD and MS students, including Dissertation and Graduation requirements, Comprehensive Exams, TA guidelines, and travel support.

 Director of Graduate Studies is Mohammad Ghomi, who is assisted by Martin Engman and Mitchell Everett.
-Mohammad Ghomi overseas all aspects of the graduate program, Martin Engman is the Director of Graduate Advising and Assessment, and Mitchell Everett is the Coordinator of the Graduate Program.
+Mohammad Ghomi oversees all aspects of the graduate program, Martin Engman handles graduate advising and assessment, and Mitchell Everett is the Coordinator of the Graduate Program.

 Other members of the School who interact frequently with the graduate program are Klara Grodzinsky, who is the School's TA coordinator, and Mo Burke, the School's language specialist and coordinator of international TAs.